carolynhu/prom-explore/prometheus_setup/setup.md

 https://prometheus.io/docs/introduction/first_steps/

+For Mac user, download darwin-amd64.tar.gz, untar and cd to prom repo, run `./prometheus`, which will initialize a prometheus server in your local and create a /data folder, all the scraped data will be stored here by default.

 ## Configure Prometheus

 Prometheus Monitoring requires a system configuration usually in the form a `.yaml` file.
 For example, here is